Denton County Court Records

 Jail Records: (940) 349-1630

-Each request should specify the subject’s name, incident date, location, and any known case or incident numbers.
+Each request should include the subject's name, incident date, location, and any known case or incident numbers.
 Identification and processing fees may be required.

-For statewide criminal history checks, the Texas Department of Public Safety provides an online criminal history search at $3 per search.
+For a statewide criminal history check, the Texas Department of Public Safety offers an online criminal history search at $3 per search.

 County Criminal Court Locations